 My first backpacking trip turned out to be an utter disaster.
 The trip consisted of a backpacking, snow-shoeing trip up the mountaineering route at Mount Whitney in California.
-I labeled myself as a failure, and the weak link in the party of 3 whom attempted the trip.
+I labelled myself as a failure and the weak link in the party of 3 who attempted the trip.
 Granted it was my first time backpacking and had not been prepared for the struggles that were endured.

 I said many prayers the next morning when after an emergency blanket, hand warmers on arteries, and my down jacket literally saving my life I decided to always be properly prepared for my subsequent camping trips.

 My next camping trip was also to Yosemite National Park, but it was a trip in September and we were packing in our tubes to float on a lake.
 My roommates at the time & I paired off to help ensure we didn’t forget anything.